dice-group/dice-template-library/README.md

 A variadic list of types for use in metaprogramming.
 Optimized to be much faster than the equivalent code written with `std::tuple`.
 It supports various operations similar to what you would use for `std::ranges` (e.g. `transform`, `filter`, etc.).

+### `lazy_conditional`
+A lazy alternative to `std::conditional` that only instantiates the selected branch.
+Unlike `std::conditional`, which eagerly evaluates both branches, `lazy_conditional` only accesses the `::type` member of the branch that is selected.
+This prevents compilation errors when the non-selected branch would be ill-formed (e.g., contains a `static_assert(false)` or accesses invalid type members).

+Additionally, `lazy_switch` provides multi-way conditional type selection using a first-match approach with `case_<bool, Provider>` helpers.
+Only the selected case's provider is instantiated, allowing you to use `static_assert(false)` in default cases that should never be reached.
+Examples can be found [here](examples/examples_lazy_conditional.cpp).

 ### Further Examples